espruino/BangleApps/apps/simple_clock/README.md

 # Simple Analog Clock #

 This app displays a simple, yet stylish, analog clock.
+It considers the currently configured "theme" (and may therefore look different on your watch than shown in the screenshot depending on which theme you prefer).

 ![](app-screenshot.png)